PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 Logging In
 ~~~~~~~~~~

-To access your workspace, you need a PATRIC account.
+To access your workspace, you need a BV-BRC account.
 If you do not have
 one already, go to
 `https://user.patricbrc.org/register <https://user.patricbrc.org/register>`_
 and register now.